 The Ministry of Transportation's new M.E.L.T (Minimum Entry Level Training) standard came into effect July 1, 2017.
 Our course consists of 67 hours of on vehicle training and 37 hours of in class training exceeding the M.E.L.T Standard.
-The tuition for the new M.E.L.T. compliant course is $5995.
 We do NOT charge H.S.T. and all tuition fees are income tax deductible (T2202A Tuition receipts are issued).
 This represents at the very least a 13% savings.